Rushton, Cheshire

 Rushton is a village and civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, in the north west of England, approximately 6 mi west of Winsford and 2 mi north east of Tarporley.
-According to the 2011 census, Rushton has 484 people.
-Rushton is predominantly countryside, however does includes the village of Eaton.
+According to the 2011 census, Rushton has 484 people and is predominantly countryside.
+The parish includes the village of Eaton.
 This village contains the Jessie Hughes Village Hall, Eaton Primary School and the church of St Thomas.